markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 ![Console Window of Array](./assets/lesson-2/100-console-array.png)

-As we can now see, the iterator can become the array's index which will allow us to iterate through an array, element by element, index by index.
+We can actually use the iterator in the for loop to map to an array's index.
+This allows us to iterate through an array, element by element, index by index.
-Let's go ahead and progress forward to see how to loop through an array to display each element.
+Let's go ahead and see how to use a `for` loop through an array to display each element.
 ### For Loops and Arrays
 Replace the previous `for` loop with the following statement:
 ```javascript